- Parts Design (client may provide completed 3D files)

 The tool is precisely fabricated according to the validated design.

 Once the injection molds are made, the first test shot samples will be sent out soon after via an international courier.
 Once sent, these usually take around 2-5 days to arrive.

 - Tool Modifications and Texturing

 At this stage, Cnmoulding completes the tool and makes any required changes to bring the tool into the approved spec.
-Changes made to bring the tool to spec (specifically excluding design changes, which are always charged for) are made free of charge by us.
+Changes made to bring the tool to spec (specifically excluding design changes, which are always charged) are made free of charge.